fabianovich/morse-microbit/README.md

 > Open this page at [https://fabianovich.github.io/morse-microbit/](https://fabianovich.github.io/morse-microbit/)

+## what is ts (this)
+a for short, b for long
+2 seperate microbits have ts running and communicate to each other via bluetooth

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.